Islamic holy books

-Among the group of religious texts considered to be valid pre-Islamic revelations, the three that are mentioned by name in the Quran are the Tawrat, received by prophets and messengers amongst the Children of Israel; the Psalms, received by David; and the Gospel, received by Jesus.
-Additionally, the Quran mentions God's revealing of the Scrolls of Abraham and the Scrolls of Moses.
+The Islamic methodology of tafsir al-Qur'an bi-l-Kitab (تفسير القرآن بالكتاب) refers to interpreting the Quran with/through the Bible.
+This approach adopts canonical Arabic versions of the Bible, including the Tawrat and the Injil, both to illuminate and to add exegetical depth to the reading of the Quran.
+Notable Muslim mufassirun (commentators) of the Bible and Quran who weaved biblical texts together with Quranic ones include Abu al-Hakam Abd al-Salam bin al-Isbili of al-Andalus, Ibrahim bin Umar bin Hasan al-Biqa'i, Hamid al-Din al-Kirmani, and the Brethren of Purity.

 Major books

 Quran

 The Quran is the central religious text of Islam, which Muslims believe to be a revelation from God (الله, Allah).
 The Quran is divided into chapters (surah), which are then divided into verses (ayah).
 Muslims believe the Quran was verbally revealed by Allah to Muhammad through the angel Gabriel (Jibril), gradually over a period of approximately 23 years, starting in late 609, when Muhammad was 39, and concluding in 632, the year of his death.
 Muslims regard the Quran as the most important miracle of Muhammad, a proof of his prophethood, and the culmination of a series of divine messages that started with the messages revealed to Adam and ended with Muhammad.
 It is widely regarded as the finest work in classical Arabic literature.